jredman92/PacMan-Exercise/README.md

 How to run: Copy all the files in the repository.
 Open the html file up in your browser.

+Future Improvements: I plan on having the "create" button making other pacman characters bounce around with him.
+I could also have the different characters follow the same pattern on the screen as in the game.

 MIT License

 Copyright (c) [2022] [Jaymie Redman]